 - All Japan Pro Wrestling had the reputation of being for picking the bulkiest, tallest and or heaviest wrestler it could find and then sending him up against the next biggest wrestler it could find, with the smaller wrestlers on the roster not getting much of any notice until the success of Tiger Mask and The Great Muta caused them to Follow the Leader.

-- Since the end of the territorial era, the only women that are allowed to compete against men were the female bodybuilders who were equal to them in size.
+- Since the end of the territorial era, the only women generally allowed to compete against men were the female bodybuilders who were equal to them in size.
 Chyna is by far the most famous, having won a male singles championship in her career (and was even rumored to be booked to win the company's world championship at one time), but see also: Nicole Bass, Midnight, Asya.
 During the territory days, smaller woman such as Mildred Burke or Jacqueline would be allowed to face select male opponents as women's champion in order to give a women's division some credibility.
 Sable did a watered down version of this(power bombing Marc Mero) around the same time as Chyna and actually engaged in a public debate with her, arguing she should be taken as seriously as Chyna despite not being as large.

 - With the advent of the light heavyweight division of the WCW and WWF during the Monday Night Wars, smaller wrestlers doing power moves became more common, and larger wrestlers doing acrobatic moves like the kip-up were also common.

 - ECW averted this often, and even squeezed in a series of subversions with the "Little Spike Dudley: Giant Killer" gimmick, where the 150-pound-soaking-wet Spike would somehow, after having been beaten half-to-death by men 3 times his size, and with commentator Joey Styles begging for the ref to stop the match, find a way to prevail in the end.